Published 25th of November 2020

 It’s your responsibility to store your waste safely, using a registered waste carrier, keeping a waste transfer note when it leaves your business and ensuring that your waste is handled by an appropriately licensed supplier.

 How to dispose of WEEE as a business

 According to the WEEE waste directive, all businesses that sell electronic or electrical equipment must supply customers with a way to dispose of their old versions when selling them a newer one.

 It is not advised to sell old IT equipment for use of refurbishment by third parties, due to the security risk.
 The best way to protect your data is to completely destroy your unwanted hardware.
 WEEE recycling turns your business IT equipment into new products without compromising on security.

-Shredall SDS Group specialises in safe e-waste collections and disposal in compliance with the WEEE directive.
-We specialise in hard drive and IT & media destruction, helping businesses turn old IT equipment into new products without comprising on security.
+Shredall SDS Group specialises in safe e-waste collections and disposal in compliance with the WEEE legislation.
+We specialise in hard drive and IT & media destruction, helping businesses turn old IT equipment into new products without compromising on security.
 Each destruction receives a waste transfer note and certificate of destruction.